cowrie/cowrie/INSTALL.md

 ## Step 6: Turning on cowrie

-Cowrie is implemented as a module for twisted, but to properly import everything the top-level source directory needs to be in python's os.path.
+Cowrie is implemented as a module for Twisted, but to properly import everything the top-level source directory needs to be in python's os.path.
 This sometimes won't happen correctly, so make it explicit:

 ```